-Students planning to take courses as transient students at other institutions (e.g., in summer sessions) should note that (1) they must have a minimum 2.0 grade point average at Florida Southern; (2) they must have advance approval to attend another institution from the Florida Southern College Registrar; (3) courses passed at the "C" level (but not at the "C-" level) or above at another regionally accredited institution may be transferred to Florida Southern College for credit of hours toward graduation but will not alter the student's Florida Southern grade point average; (4) the maximum number of hours which can be transferred from a community or junior college is 62; (5) students who have or will have earned 75 semester hours credit are generally ineligible to attend a community or junior college.
+Students planning to take courses as transient students at other institutions (e.g., in summer sessions) should note that (1) they must have a minimum 2.0 grade point average at Florida Southern; (2) they must have advance approval to attend another institution from the Florida Southern College Registrar; (3) courses passed at the "C" level (but not at the "C-" level) or above at another regionally accredited institution may be transferred to Florida Southern College for credit of hours toward graduation but will not alter the student's Florida Southern grade point average; (4) the maximum number of hours which can be transferred from a community or junior college is 64; (5) students who have or will have earned 75 semester hours credit are generally ineligible to attend a community or junior college. ; (6) after completing 96 hours, a student must finish the remaining credits at FSC.
 Questions concerning this policy should be referred to the Registrar's Office.